stephprince/singer-lab-to-nwb/README.md

 In this workflow, DataInterface classes are built to extract data from the multiple data formats.
 The NWBConverter class is then used to combine the  multiple data formats into the final NWB file.

-This repository is under development and is currently being tested on individual files.
-Eventually the format will be updated to process multiple files and pull this session info from summary spreadsheets.

 ## how to adapt

 For other Singer Lab users, the SingerLabNWBConverter could be used as the base converter, and individuals add different